JimzyLui/DevLeague-Modules/Deployment/PartTimeTrack/README.md

 The following format is meant to be a guideline for effective delivery.
 Instructors can present material in another way if it is more effective for the students.

 1. **Day One**
-  1. Discuss the role of servers in web application architecture
+  - Discuss the role of servers in web application architecture
-  1. What is DevOps?
+  - What is DevOps?
-  1. What is deployment?
+  - What is deployment?
-  1. What happens when a user visits google.com?
+  - What happens when a user visits google.com?
-  1. Talk on linux security
+  - Talk on linux security
-  1. Linux security, users (root and creation)
+  - Linux security, users (root and creation)
-  1. Linux security, File permissions
+  - Linux security, File permissions
-  1. Linux security, User Group ownership
+  - Linux security, User Group ownership
-  1. Ports
+  - Ports
-  1. Talk on network security
+  - Talk on network security
 1. **Day Two**
-  1. Create admin user
+  - Create admin user
-  1. ssh keys
+  - ssh keys
-  1. Deploy static site
+  - Deploy static site
-  1. Deploy node app
+  - Deploy node app
 1. **Day Three**
-  1. Talk on automation
+  - Talk on automation
-  1. Talk on high availability
+  - Talk on high availability
+  - Talk on firewalls
-  1. Deploy your app!
+  - Deploy your app!

 ## Day One